forseti-security/forseti-security/_docs/reference/resources.md

-## Google Cloud Platform Resource Coverage
+---
+title: GCP Resources
+order: 003
+---

-This page lists the Google Cloud Platform (GCP) resources that currently have coverage in Forseti or are planned to have coverage.
-If a resource you're interested in isn't listed, please open an issue or contribute!
+This table lists the Google Cloud Platform (GCP) resources that are inventoried, scanned, and enforced.

 {: .table .table-striped}
 | Resource                                | Inventory     | Scanner       | Enforcer      |